ChukaCSTD/printf/README.md

 # printf
-This is the second repository group task
+This is the ALX PRINTF repository group task